xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

 This page gathers info on all store accounts and 3d party services used in the store that have access to the store customers' personal data.
 The list of the activities contains the information about the addons, users, payment and shipping methods which have access and have used the personal data.

-## GDPR Module: Customer Experience
+## GDPR Addon: Customer Experience

-The first thing your store customers will come across with will be a cookie pop-up if it's [enabled in the GDPR module settings](https://kb.x-cart.com/general_setup/gdpr.html#installing-and-configuring-gdpr-module "Getting compliant with EU General Data Protection Regulation (GDPR)").
+The first thing your store customers will come across with will be a cookie pop-up if it's [enabled in the GDPR addon settings](https://kb.x-cart.com/general_setup/gdpr.html#installing-and-configuring-gdpr-module "Getting compliant with EU General Data Protection Regulation (GDPR)").
 The addon settings allow disabling the cookie pop-up at all as well or showing it only for customers from particular countries only.

 ![cookie-popup.png]({{site.baseurl}}/attachments/ref_6VMSNqoq/cookie-popup.png)